bokeh/bokeh/README.md

 Hem
 ===

 We're using our own fork of hem to manage the build process.
-Please clone this repo: https://github.com/ContinuumIO/hem. hem will compile coffeescript, combine js files, and support node.js require syntax on the client side
+Please clone this repo: https://github.com/ContinuumIO/hem as a subdirectory of the Bokeh repo. hem will compile coffeescript, combine js files, and support node.js require syntax on the client side

 install it by executing

-`$ sudo npm link` inside the repo.
+`$ sudo npm link` inside the hem repo.

 This will link hem to your working copy so you get hem changes as we push it out
+ * Inside bokeh/server of the Bokeh repo, execute `$ hem server &`.
+The hem server will serve up coffeescript, compiling them on the fly.
  * If you are developing Bokeh, you should use the debug webserver.
    start it by executing `$ python startlocaldebug.py`.
 The debug webserver is configured to ask the hem server for compiled javascript, rather than read the pre-compiled js off of disk.
- * Inside bokeh/server, execute `$ hem server`.
-The hem server will serve up coffeescript, compiling them on the fly.
  * For the embedded plotting examples, or the production server, you will need to compile the js yourself, by executing `$ hem build -d`, the `-d` option will prevent hem from uglifying the js, which breaks the notebook